 16 Things to Know Before Driving to Alaska

-- During the summer, you should come across gas stations, food options, and accommodations about every 20 to 50 miles.
+- During summer, expect gas stations, food options, and places to sleep roughly every 20 to 50 miles.

-- Bring a credit card as many gas stations are automated and don’t have a clerk.
+- Bring a credit card, as many stations are automated and won’t have an attendant on duty.

-- Plan on filling up your gas tank between 12 p.m. to 5 p.m. to make sure you have access to gasoline.
-Save money on fuel by making sure your tires are always properly inflated.
-We bought this awesome, compact, and strong digital tire compressor which shuts off automatically and can fill an empty 17-inch tire in two minutes!
+- Fill up your tank between noon and 5 p.m. to guarantee access to fuel.
+Want to save on gas?
+Keep those tires properly inflated.
+We grabbed this compact digital tire compressor, which auto-shuts off and fills a 17-inch tire in two minutes!

-- Canada uses the metric system so signs will look different.
-The speed limit will be in kilometers per hour (KPH), where 1 mile = 1.61 kilometers.
-Gas stations will sell by the liter, where one gallon = 3.79 liters.
+- Canada runs on the metric system, so road signs will look different.
+Speed limits are in kilometers per hour (KPH), where 1 mile = 1.61 kilometers.
+Gas is sold by the liter, where 1 gallon = 3.79 liters.

-- Expect to pay about 20% more for gasoline along the route.
+- Budget an extra 20% for gasoline compared to U.S. prices along the route.

-- Much of the road will be a two-lane paved asphalt highway with a gravel shoulder wide enough for the typical vehicle.
+- Most of the highway is a two-lane paved asphalt road with gravel shoulders wide enough for standard vehicles.

-- Pay attention to weather forecasts to prevent driving during inopportune times.
+- Check weather forecasts regularly to avoid driving during sketchy conditions.

 - Drive with your headlights on.

-- Whitehorse is the Yukon’s territorial capital and the largest community along the route.
+- Whitehorse is the Yukon’s territorial capital and the largest town along the route.

-- If you’re caught speeding at more than 40 kph or 25 mph over the speed limit in British Columbia, you’re likely to have your car impounded.
+- Speed more than 40 kph (25 mph) over the limit in British Columbia, and your vehicle could be impounded.

-- The best time to drive the route is from May through September.
+- The ideal window for this drive is May through September.

 7 Best Stops Along the Way

-Along the way, you’ll be passing through some of the best untouched wilderness in the world.
-This drive is incredibly popular for independent travelers seeking outstanding scenery, unique cultural attractions, adventurous tours, and unforgettable experiences.
+You’ll be passing through some of the world’s most pristine wilderness.
+This route is beloved by independent travelers chasing outstanding scenery, unique cultural attractions, adventurous tours, and truly unforgettable experiences.

 Best Places to Stay Along the Way

-(A) Dawson Creek: Stonebridge Hotel Dawson Creek (pool, hot tub, fitness center)
+(A) Dawson Creek: Best Western Dawson Creek (laundry, sauna, fitness center)

-(B) Fort St. John: Northern Grand Hotel (clean and modern)
+(B) Fort St. John: Ramada by Wyndham Northern Grand Hotel & Conference Centre (clean and modern)

 (C) Fort Nelson: Woodlands Inn & Suites (laundry facilities)